 Alternatively, email RHI.Enquiry@Ofgem.gov.uk

-In order to ensure the sustainability of biomass fuel,
+In order to ensure the sustainability of biomass fuel and

-demonstrate, either through reporting or sourcing from an approved
+through reporting or sourcing from an approved supplier, that their

 Biomass installations of 1 MWth capacity and above will be

 required to report quarterly on the sustainability of their biomass